hirosystems/docs/docs/tutorials/clarity-hello-world.md

 For this tutorial, you should have a local installation of Clarinet.
 Refer to [Installing Clarinet][] for instructions on how to set up your local environment.
 You should also have a text editor or IDE to edit the Clarity smart contract.

-Note that you could also complete the coding portion of this tutorial in an online REPL such as [clarity.tools][].
-If you are using the online REPL, you can skip to [step 3][] of the tutorial and enter the code into the sandbox.
+If you are using the online REPL, you can skip to step 3 of the tutorial and enter the code into the sandbox.

 If you are using Visual Studio Code, you may want to install the [Clarity Visual Studio Code plugin][].